rubyeurope/rubyeurope.com/README.md

    bin/dev # use to enable tailwind and hot reload
    ```

-5. Visit `http://localhost:3000` in your web browser to see the application running (Google maps won't work otherwise).
+5. Visit `http://localhost:3000` or `http://0.0.0.0:3000` in your web browser to see the application running (Google maps won't work otherwise).